shenwei356/seqkit/doc/docs/usage.md

   -O, --out-dir string            output directory (default value is $infile.split) -1, --read1 string              (gzipped) read1 file -2, --read2 string              (gzipped) read2 file
+  -N, --seqid-as-filename         use the first sequence ID as the file name.
+E.g., using '-N -s 1' is
+                                  equal to 'seqkit split --by-id' but much faster and uses less memory.
 ```

 Examples